 The Company tracks credit risk and changes thereon for each customer.
 For recognition of impairment loss on other financial assets and risk exposure, the Company determines that whether there has been a significant increase in the credit risk since initial recognition.
-If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss.
+If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss, except for trade receivables.